-Jutland's west coast is diverse.
+The west coast of Jutland is diverse.
 It can be raw and wild.
-Mild and warm.
-Vast and vibrant.
-The fascination with the unique west coast draws millions of national and international guests every year.
-The west coast is the common denominator for a number of experiments.
+Gentle and warm.
+Deserted or lively.
+Their fascination with the unique west coast is what attracts millions of visitors from home and abroad to this place every year.
+The West Coast is the common denominator that binds a whole string of unforgettable experiences together.

 Sheltered behind the dunes of the west coast, there are huge plantations, and on the central Jutland moors, wide open meadows of heather.
 Skallingen, north of Esbjerg, is where the Wadden Sea begins with its characteristic tides and flat marshlands.

 Along most of the west coast, there are long, wide beaches with fine white sand and large expanses of dunes.
 The sea here can be violent.
 In the Limfjord, the water is calmer and this is where you'll find many child-friendly beaches.

 - to name just a few.
 Bork Havn , Hvide Sande and Søndervig - the unique area where the fjord meets the sea.
 Holmsland Klit is the long, narrow sand spit that shields Ringkøbing Fjord from the North Sea.
 Holmsland Klit is about 40 km long and 1-2 km wide.
 High dunes, beds of heather and lush meadows characterise this unique area between the North Sea and Ringkøbing Fjord.
 A little further to the north are large, unspoiled areas in tranquil surroundings near the dunes and forests, the type of scenery that Vedersø and Husby are known for.
 From the 40 meter high cliff at Bovbjerg, there is a fantastic view of the sea and the countryside.